briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     2. _(2)_ The offense established under subsection (b)(1) of this section is a strict liability offense and strict liability is a culpable mental state for purposes of Ohio R.C.
-2901.20.
+[2901.20][ORC Section 2901.20].
 The designation of this offense as a strict liability offense shall not be construed to imply that any other offense, for which there is no specified degree of culpability, is not a strict liability offense.

 3. _(c)_ For purposes of subsection (a) of this section, "resident" means any person to whom any of the following applies: